Silvea12/ElevatorSimulator/README.md

 ### Rad Reviews

-gr8 b8 m8 ill r8 9/11
+"gr8 b8 m8 ill r8 9/11"

   *\- IGN*

-So innovative
+"So innovative"

   *\- Gamefly*

-So elevating!
+"So elevating!"

   *\- Dragenda*

-Could use a bit of work
+"Could use a bit of work"

   *\- My brother in law*

-Best grahics I've ever seen!
+"Best grahics I've ever seen!"

   *\- Steve*

+"Less bugs than what i'm working on"

+  *\- mart3323*

-My body is ready.
+"My body is ready."

   *\- Reggie "Ready" Fils-Aime*